JohnKeysCloud/battleship/src/typescript/logic/bs-ship-factory/bs-ship-factory.md

 ### `sizeLookup: Record<SizeLookupKey, number | undefined>`

 This `sizeLookup` object was defined as a `Record` to ensure that all potential combinations of `ShipType` and `Version` are accounted for and explicitly handled.
-By using `Record<SizeLookupKey, number | undefined>`, TypeScript enforces that the `sizeLookup` object contains all possible keys derived from the `SizeLookupKey` type, which combines `ShipType` and `Version`.
+By using `Record<SizeLookupKey, number | undefined>`, TypeScript enforces that the `sizeLookup` object contains all possible keys derived from the `SizeLookupKey` type.

 #### Key Points: